 1. Save money and trees

-The Environmental Protection Agency (EPA) estimates the average knowledge worker uses 10,000 sheets of paper per year, which is about two cases of paper per worker.
+The EPA (Environmental Protection Agency) estimates the average knowledge worker uses 10,000 sheets of paper per year, which is about two cases of paper per worker.
 With each case costing $40, you can see how paper-based workflows have a significant budgetary impact.
-We’ve made it easy for you to see how much paper is costing your business with this calculating tool.

 In addition to being a major expense, paper products also take a huge toll on tree density.
 Forests make up around 30% of the world’s land area, but they are rapidly disappearing.
 We also know that trees are essential to support life on the planet.
 By eliminating or reducing paper usage, businesses will see noticeable cost savings and can champion themselves as a “Green Company” while preserving the environment for future generations.

 Employees waste over 4 hours every week completing paper-based tasks.
 With paperless workflows, they don’t have to spend extra time pushing paper, chasing down signatures, and filling out forms.
 These tasks are easier and faster when they’re done digitally, leaving time for the more important work to get done.

 Did you know it takes 11,134 kWh to produce 1 ton of paper?
 That’s how much electricity an average household uses in over 10 months!
 On top of increased efficiency, going paperless can also help reduce a company’s energy usage and costs.
 Bottom line: the less paper you use, the more energy you save.

 3. Collaborate more while using less

 Collaboration is challenging when you need to print or scan multiple documents.
 How can employees keep track of everything and work together efficiently?
 By digitizing documents, your team can easily and quickly create, share, edit, track versions, sign, and file—all without printing a single page.